usfcs-scholars/usfcs-scholars.github.io/_scholarships/included.md

 {% include anchor.html h="h4" text="Alumni Mentoring" %}

 In addition to a faculty mentor, each scholar will also be paired with an <strong>alumnus mentor</strong> in their junior year.
 These alumni mentors will offer the scholars advice on preparing for a career in technology.
-Scholars will first meet their mentors at an in-person networking event during [CS 301](#cs-301) and will meet with their mentors twice monthly during the junior year (in person or virtually).
+Scholars will first meet their mentors at an in-person networking event during the [Career Prep](#career-prep) course and will meet with their mentors twice monthly during the junior year (in person or virtually).

 <article class="message is-primary is-small">
   <div class="message-body">